- Principles of Neuroscience

 - Responsible Conduct in Research Refresher for Senior BBS Students

-- Two additional elective courses
+- One additional elective course

 - Core Courses